-Teaching Staff: Gary Keegan

-Term: 1 (Weeks 9 - 12)
+Teaching Staff: Gary Keegan Term: 1 (Weeks 8 - 12) Average Teaching Hours: 5 hours per week

 This class aims to enable students to develop a short piece of work in response to a contemporary social or cultural issue they have researched.
 Through fostering the student's sense of engagement with society they will be placed in a position where they are asked to investigate and respond creatively to the issues of the day.
 It will further develop the student's understanding of the role of the artist in society through expanding their understanding of their own creativity.
 They will be challenged to create relevant pieces of work that relate to the socio-politics of now.